scarpazza/home-assistant-konnected-tutorial/README.md

 ## Step 3 - create the alarm automaton

-In this step you create the alarm "control panel" in Home Assistant terminology.
+In this step you create what Home Assistant calls a "manual alarm control panel".

-Contrary to expectations, this panel performs only a few of the functions you would expect.
+Contrary to reasonable expectations, this panel performs only a few of the functions you would associate to a control panel.

-Think of it not as a control panel but as a simple finite state machine, i.e., an automaton (spelled like I did, not to be confused with an automation).
+Think of it not as a fully featured alarm control panel, but rather as a simple finite state machine or *automaton*.
+(Do not confuse automaton with automation - we will have instances of both.)

-The control panel automaton has:
+Specifically, the control panel automaton has:
   1. a defined collection of states: disarmed, arming, armed_home, armed_away, pending, triggered;
   2. customizable delays between one state and the other, and
-3. UI code that displays the panel in the dashboard and takes your input.
+  3. user interface code that displays the panel in the dashboard and takes your input.

 It is important to realize what the control panel DOES NOT do: it does not include triggers and responses.
-You'll need to write those yourself.Specifically:
+You'll need to write those yourself.

+Specifically:
   1. you will define what trigger cause each transition from one state to the other, except for the arm/disarm UI inputs.
 The most important among them will be what triggers the alarm;
   2. you will define the response: i.e., how  you want Home Assistant to react when the alarm triggers, is armed, is disarmed, become pending, etc.

-I cover triggers and responses in the next steps.
-In this step, you only configure the automaton.
+This tutorial covers triggers and responses in the next steps.
+In this step, you merely create the automaton.
-You do this by editing your configuration.yaml file.
+Do this by editing your configuration.yaml file.

-You might be surprised that I create two panels, one for intrusion and for fire/CO.
-I chose to do that because I want to be able to arm/disarm the intrusion alarm according to presence in the house, whereas I want fire/CO detection to be always active except for exceptional circumstances (e.g., when manually disarmed for maintenance or incident investigation).
+You might be surprised by my example creating not one but two panels: one for intrusion and for fire/CO.
+I chose to do that because I desire different behavior from the two panels.
+For example, I want to be able to arm and disarm the intrusion alarm according to presence in the house, whereas I want fire/CO detection to be always active except for exceptional circumstances (e.g., when manually disarmed for maintenance or incident investigation).

 Here are the lines I added in my configuration.yaml

 ```